 Must Read: I have written all about the US visa application process, the documents required, and the interviews here in a detailed guide to the tourist visa for USA from India.
 Read the myth-free and real process of the US visa, and please let me know if you have any questions.

-6. Malawi (An African country high on my visit list)-
+6. Malawi (An African country high on my want-to-visit list)

 Indian nationals need to have a Malawi visa.